 Shorting can be very profitable if done right.
 Let’s say you make a contract to borrow 1,000 ETC when the token price is $15 and sell it for $15,000.
 If the price falls to $10 before the contract expires, you can repurchase the borrowed ETC for $10,000 and return the 1,000 ETC to the broker to fulfil your end of the bargain.
 You’ll remain with $5,000 to reinvest.

 Shorting is the riskier position to take, but it can be an incredibly effective way to grow your portfolio.
-Please note that a typical trade does not usually go as smoothly as in the provided example.
+Please note that a typical trade does not usually go as smoothly as the provided example.

-A market order is an order to buy or sell Ethereum Classic at the available current market price.
+A market order is an order to buy or sell Ethereum Classic at the current market price.
 You can enter the amount of ETC you wish to buy and sell, and the order is executed immediately.
-Market orders are good for situations when having your order filled is more important than getting a specific price.
+Market orders are suitable for situations when having your order filled is more important than getting a specific price.

 A limit order is an order with a specific price limit that isn’t executed immediately.
-If you’re looking for a better sell or buy price for ETC, then use limit orders.
+If you’re looking for a better sell or buy price for ETC, use limit orders.
 For example, let’s say you want to sell ETC for a higher price than the current market rate; you can use a limit order to set the price and amount you want.
 It might take time, but the order will be filled when the limit is reached.

 Your trade position amount refers to the amount you place in an order.
 Many platforms offer ‘leverage’ to help traders increase the size of their trade position.
 Leverage refers to how much the trade position can increase.
 It can be used in both short and long positions.

 For example, 100x or 1:100 leverage will increase a $1,000 ETC position to a $100,000 position.
 This sounds great on paper, but it comes with serious risks.
 While leverage trading can increase your trading power, it also amplifies your potential losses and could end up costing your entire margin.